England's school leaders' union fails to meet vote threshold for industrial action | Education

 - United Kingdom

+The union, which balloted approximately 25,500 eligible members in England and Wales, said that based on its own surveys many members had had trouble receiving their ballot papers.
+The postal system in Britain has recently been disrupted by strikes.
+"We have to conclude that our democratic process has been compromised by factors outside of our control," NAHT general secretary, Paul Whiteman, said in a statement.

 "There has been a very strong appetite for action from those we have heard from, with a higher percentage voting 'Yes' to both strike and action short of strike than in our consultative online ballot."
-A ballot in Wales met the threshold for strike action, the union said.
+A separate ballot in Wales met the threshold for strike action, the union said, without setting out dates for industrial action.
+In Northern Ireland school leaders have been engaged in action short of strike since Oct.
+18 last year.

+The union's chief said if its members felt that they had not had the chance to be heard "it may be that we have no option but to start again".
+"The National Executive Committee will meet this week to establish our next steps," the union added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)